The-Art-of-Hacking/h4cker/recon/webapp_recon.md

 # Web Application Security Testing Methodology

-## 1. Mapping the Application
+### 1. Mapping the Application

-Mapping the application is a critical initial phase in security testing.
-It involves understanding the visible and underlying structure of the application to effectively tailor the testing strategy.

-### Explore Visible Content
-- **Objective**: Identify all publicly accessible endpoints and files.
-- **Methods**: Use tools like web crawlers and directory brute forcing tools.

-### Consult Public Resources
-- **Objective**: Gather information from publicly available sources.
-- **Methods**: Check documentation, forums, and other related publications.

-### Discover Hidden Content
-- **Objective**: Uncover potentially hidden or non-indexed directories and files.
-- **Methods**: Employ tools that perform forced browsing and directory listing.

-### Discover Default Content
-- **Objective**: Identify common or default files and directories.
-- **Methods**: Use lists of known default installation paths and filenames.

-### Enumerate Identifier-Specified Functions
-- **Objective**: Determine the functionality exposed through URL parameters or function-specific paths.
-- **Methods**: Analyze URL patterns and parameter names for hints of underlying functionality.

-### Test for Debug Parameters
+This step is about creating a comprehensive map of the entire application from a security standpoint.
+This involves several specific activities:

+- **Explore Visible Content**: This involves manually reviewing the application and using automated tools to discover all the visible resources, such as public-facing URLs, documents, and media files.
+Tools like web crawlers are often used here to automate the discovery process.

+- **Consult Public Resources**: Here, the tester looks at documentation, code repositories, forums, and other publicly available sources to gather additional information about the application's structure and potential vulnerabilities.
+This might include finding developer comments in public code repositories or configuration snippets in technical forums.

+- **Discover Hidden Content**: Tools and techniques are used to uncover hidden or unlinked sections of the application, such as admin interfaces or staging versions.
+This could involve using tools that perform forced browsing or directory brute-forcing.

+- **Discover Default Content**: Identifying default installations and configurations that are often overlooked and not removed by developers.
+For example, default admin panels or configuration files that come with software packages.

+- **Enumerate Identifier-Specified Functions**: Analyzing how the application responds to various manipulations of URL parameters or path names, which might reveal additional functionality or hidden debugging parameters.

-- **Objective**: Discover any leftover or undocumented debug parameters that could expose sensitive information.
+- **Test for Debug Parameters**: Searching for parameters that developers might have left in the application which could expose sensitive information if triggered, such as `?debug=true`.
-- **Methods**: Attempt common debug parameter names and observe responses for changes in behavior or information disclosure.

-## 2. Analyze the Application
+### 2. Analyze the Application

-This step involves a deeper analysis of the application's build and behavior to identify potential security vulnerabilities.

-### Identify Functionality
-- **Objective**: Catalog all functions the application performs.
-- **Methods**: Systematic usage and testing of all features.

-### Identify Data Entry Points
-- **Objective**: List all points where user input is accepted.
-- **Methods**: Review forms, API endpoints, and any other interfaces.

-### Identify the Technologies Used
-- **Objective**: Determine all underlying technologies (frameworks, libraries, servers).
-- **Methods**: HTTP headers, file extensions, and error messages can reveal software versions and types.

-### Map the Attack Surface
-- **Objective**: Understand all areas of the application that can potentially be attacked.
-- **Methods**: Combine the information from functionality, data entry points, and technology identification to visualize the complete attack surface.
+After mapping, the application undergoes a thorough analysis:

+- **Identify Functionality**: Understanding exactly what the application does, its key features, and functionality.
+This includes cataloging all operations the application can perform, from user data processing to internal API communications.

+- **Identify Data Entry Points**: Recognizing all the points where the application receives input from the users, which could be through forms, API endpoints, or even through the URL.
+Each entry point represents a potential vector for attacks like SQL injection or cross-site scripting.

+- **Identify the Technologies Used**: Determining the software stack upon which the application is built, including the web server, frameworks, libraries, and third-party plugins.
+This information is crucial as it allows testers to focus on known vulnerabilities specific to these technologies.

+- **Map the Attack Surface**: Integrating all the gathered information to outline the complete attack surface of the application.
+This includes all possible points where an attacker could try to exploit vulnerabilities.